glovecchi0/secure-harvester/README.md

 Secure your Harvester cluster by installing NeuVector on the underlying infrastructure.

 **This project aims to show how to secure and monitor the infrastructure underlying the Harvester cluster.
-Therefore, we can reuse the Terraform modules from the [neuvector-tf repository](https://github.com/glovecchi0/neuvector-tf/tree/main/tf-modules/harvester/infrastructure).**
+Therefore, we can reuse the Harvester-Equinix Terraform modules from the [neuvector-tf repository](https://github.com/glovecchi0/neuvector-tf/tree/main/tf-modules/harvester/infrastructure).**

 ## How to create resources